Based in | Germany |

 According to Section 113 of the Telecommunications Act, a telecommunications provider cannot legally defend itself against this request for information – it must be fulfilled.
 It should be noted that according to Section 113 (II) of the Telecommunications Act the provider must maintain silence about the request and may not inform the affected customer about the access.

-Mailbox.org is required by law to turn over basic information about their users to the government on request, and banned by law from telling you about it.
+Mailbox.org is required by law to turn over basic information about its users to the government on request, and banned by law from telling you about it.

 Access to the log data of mail or web servers or the email content of a mailbox requires a judge’s decision to disclose/search, unless the investigating authorities can directly establish “imminent danger”.
 The telecommunications provider has no legal means at its disposal, even against the search order; it can no longer defend itself against the “confiscation” of the log data.